Tarik Sektioui

-Tarik Sektioui (طارق السكتيوي; born 13 May 1977) is a Moroccan professional football coach and former player who currently manages the Morocco national under-23 football team and Morocco A' national football team.
+Tarik Sektioui (طارق السكتيوي; born 13 May 1977) is a Moroccan professional football coach and former player who currently manages the Oman national team.

 He spent most of his professional career in the Netherlands and Portugal, amassing Eredivisie totals of 142 games and 29 goals over the course of eight seasons for Willem II, AZ and RKC in the former, and winning several honours with Porto in the latter.
 A full international for Morocco, he represented the side at the 2008 Africa Cup of Nations.

 Sektioui began managing in 2013 in his first of three spells at Maghreb de Fès, winning the Moroccan Throne Cup with them in 2016 and the CAF Confederation Cup with RS Berkane in 2019–20.
-He led three other clubs in the Botola and had a brief spell in the UAE Pro League with Emirates Club.
+He led three other clubs in the Botola Pro and had a brief spell in the UAE Pro League with Emirates Club.

 Playing career

 Club

 Born in Fez, Sektioui played two seasons at French club Auxerre, failing to establish with the first team and also appearing sparingly for the reserves during his spell.
 He arrived at the Netherlands and Tilburg's Willem II in January 2000 from Swiss side Neuchâtel Xamax, going on to play a major role and eventually gaining captaincy.

 In the 2004–05 campaign, Sektioui switched to AZ thus returning to the Eredivisie.
 During his two-year tenure, he scored some vital goals and formed an efficient attacking partnership with Shota Averladze.

 After an uneventful loan stint in 1999 with Marítimo, Sektioui returned to Portugal in July 2006 after Co Adriaanse (also his coach at Willem II) signed him for Porto.
 He would find the adjustment difficult, and spent the second half of the season on loan to another Dutch team, RKC Waalwijk.
 On 3 February 2007, he played his first game, against NAC Breda.

 Even though Adriaanse was gone, Sektioui was recalled for 2007–08, and was a key member of the squad coached by Jesualdo Ferreira that retained the Primeira Liga title with five matches remaining.
 On the fourth day of the group stage of the UEFA Champions League, he scored arguably the best goal of the night after overtaking five Marseille defenders before hitting home beyond the goalkeeper; Porto eventually reached the round-of-16, ousted by Schalke 04 on penalties.

 On 2 July 2009, after having featured rarely for Porto during the campaign – 17 appearances all competitions comprised – Sektioui moved to Ajman Club in the United Arab Emirates, on a one-year deal.
 He retired after one season aged 33, but later went back on his decision and joined his very first professional club, his hometown's Maghreb Fès.